 More leads are not necessarily better.
 Focus on quality, rather than quantity, because high-quality leads have a higher chance of being converted to faithful customers.
 Through a unique lead scoring system, marketing automation software helps you identify the leads that are most likely to be converted.

-Marketo allows you to engage with the right customers via behavior tracking, build and scale automated marketing campaigns and determine how your marketing channels affect revenue.
+Adobe Marketo Engage allows you to engage with the right customers via behavior tracking, build and scale automated marketing campaigns and determine how your marketing channels affect revenue.

-Autopilot offers a visual take on marketing automation software, with a 30-day free trial, lead capture and conversion, personalized messaging, and uniquely designed customer experiences among their key features.
+Ortto offers a visual take on marketing automation software, with a 14-day free trial, lead scoring, AI-based omnichannel messaging and uniquely designed customer experiences among its key features.

 While they are two different systems that are used for different purposes, CRM and marketing automation software are often used in tandem to maximize their benefits and combine their strengths.